Australian Marine Parks

 Tim Langlois

-Tim is a Senior Lecturer in Marine Biology at The University of Western Australia and is a Project Leader in the National Environmental Science Program Marine Biodiversity Hub.
+Tim is a Senior Lecturer in Marine Biology at The University of Western Australia and is a research leader in the National Environmental Science Program (NESP) Marine and Coastal Hub.

-Tim has published widely on using no-take marine reserves to investigate the effects of recreational and commercial fishing, he has pioneered national scale data syntheses from baited cameras and works on socio-economic assessments of marine parks.
+Tim has published widely on using fisheries closures or no-take areas to investigate ecological processes, he has pioneered national scale data syntheses from baited cameras and works on socio-economic assessments of marine parks.

 Tim is focused on supporting robust management planning and delivery for Australian Marine Parks and contributing to stakeholder engagement and communication efforts.